A fortified manor house nestling away from prying eyes in the middle of 18 hectares of meadows and woods, with a renovated holiday cottage, in the Pér

 The street-level floor

 The living room is bathed in light through large arched French windows in the south-facing façade, highlighting the simplicity of the house's materials.
-The walls are made of exposed stone and the ceiling also boasts exposed beams.
+The walls are made of exposed stone and the ceiling's exposed beams give it character.
 The floor is made up of hexagonal terracotta tiles, while square tiles of similar nature can be found in the adjoining vaulted cellar, located underneath the patio, with arched windows at each end.
-A kitchen leading into a utility room and laundry room can be found behind a load-bearing wall.
+A kitchen leading into a utility room and laundry room can be found behind a thick, load-bearing wall.
 Next to the wood-burning stove, a wooden door leads into the garage.

 The garden-level floor

 The only two entrances to the garden level are located on the patio.
 Above the studded wooden entrance door, there is a window with a wrought-iron grill.
-The entrance door opens directly into a living area which is now used as a lounge.
+The entrance door opens directly into the former living room which is now used as a lounge.
 It boasts a monumental fireplace, a high ceiling with period exposed beams, 19th-century pitch pine wooden flooring and a small room in the square tower.
-The lounge houses a dark wood double-quarter turn staircase that climbs up to the attic and leads, via several hallways, to three bedrooms, one of which opens out onto the patio, to a shower ...
+The lounge houses a dark wood double-quarter turn staircase that ...